 Lower emissions means a cleaner city for all!

 Bio-gas is produced naturally through anaerobic digestion, using food waste (10 million tonnes of food waste goes to landfill every year**), farm waste and sewage.
 The methane emitted from the digestion process is captured, treated and turned into fuel.

 Anaerobic digestion doesn’t just produce bio-gas!
 It also produces a nutrient rich low carbon fertiliser, which helps farmers reduce agricultural greenhouse gas emissions.

 Why are Bio-Gas buses great?

-Our brand new bio-gas buses are the greenest buses on the road* and will make a significant reduction to our carbon footprint and improvement to the air quality in Nottingham.
+Our bio-gas buses are the greenest buses on the road* and have made a significant reduction to our carbon footprint and improvement to the air quality in Nottingham.

 Bio-gas is a much cleaner fuel to produce and use and these buses emit hardly any particulates (soot) or hydrocarbons.
 Using bio-gas buses generates a CO2 saving of 84% as well as tailpipe emissions that are cleaner than an equivalent Euro 6 double deck bus.

 By fuelling our buses with bio-gas, we’re helping reduce the amount of food, farm and sewage waste going to landfill or not being reused, which produces high volumes of methane when left to decompose naturally.
 As methane is one of the most potent greenhouse gases, our bio-gas buses will reduce the amount of greenhouse gases released into the atmosphere.